BLOG

 Why is there a retention requirement of 10 years for electronic invoices, etc.?

-The obligation to retain invoices, together with other tax documents, e.g. commercial and business letters, is intended to ensure one thing: that the business transactions of the respective company are documented and retrospectively traceable.
+Retaining invoices ensures that business transactions are documented and traceable, aiding in international audits and compliance checks.
 Whether they are still in the form of paper invoices or already kept as electronic invoices is irrelevant when it comes to retention.

-From a tax perspective, it is important to prevent or detect fraud.
-This is one of the main reasons why legislators enacted the retention requirements for invoices, receipts and business records to be overseen by the tax authorities.
+Preventing and detecting fraud is a key reason why many countries have enacted retention requirements for invoices and business records, overseen by local tax authorities.
 Tax audits aside, it is always in the interests of the company itself to ensure transparency with regard to its financial transactions.
 This ensures that you have all the data needed for assessing the financial and business development of your company and making effective plans for the future.

 Which different retention periods are there and for which business documents?

-In Germany, there are two statutory retention periods for business documents, depending on the type of document: 6 or 10 years.
+Different countries have varying statutory retention periods for business documents, typically ranging from 6 to 10 years, depending on the document type.
 A short overview and a list of common documents is provided below:

 A six-year retention period applies to: